Overcoming Evil in Various Forms

 James 4

 James 4.
 As in the previous chapters, James now draws on another thread that he touched on in chapter 1.
 The temptations to sin that we face are really a result of being drawn away by our own lusts.
 Particularly it centers around the exhortation to be “slow to wrath”, although it enters into the subject of sin generally, which all believers struggle with.
 The working of evil was evident among these professing Jews because of the strife and competition between them.
 He goes over various forms of evil, the sources of evil, and the remedy; i.e. repentance.
 For believers to carry on in sin is an awful thing.
-James seeks to bring the sin before the conscience of his brethren, and press the issue of their need for self-judgment. he brings a number of very practical exhortations before the believers that we should follow to overcome or be preserved from sin.
+James seeks to bring the sin before the conscience of his brethren, and press the issue of their need for self-judgment.
+He brings a number of very practical exhortations before the believers that we should follow to overcome or be preserved from sin.
 At the end of the chapter, James takes up two specific kinds of sin that contributed to the strife between brethren.

 The Root and Remedy for Sin (4:1-10)